Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Project status

 At the moment, we are trying to solve the issue "Too many primary partitions" that happens when trying to make the Win partition.

+In theory, the error is because [GPT disks can't have more than 32 partitions](https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_entries_(LBA_2%E2%80%9333))  and Xiaomi filled those 32 partitions, so we will investigate if we can remove some of them.

 # Español